 (2) The prosecutor or the accused may appeal to the Court of Appeal against a bail decision of —

-(a) a Judge of the Children’s Court; or
+(a) a judge of the Children’s Court; or

-(b) a Judge of the District Court; or
+(b) a judge of the District Court; or

-(c) a Judge of the Supreme Court.
+(c) a judge of the Supreme Court.

 (3) The leave of the Court of Appeal is required for each ground of appeal in an appeal under this section.